Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Introduction

-The double-commutator is non-vanishing, \be \langle 0|[\phi(x_4),\phi(x_1)] [\phi(x_2),\phi(x_3)]|0\rangle\neq 0 , \ee only in certain configurations in Minkowski space: $x_{14}$ and $x_{23}$ time-like separated, while holding all other $x_{ij}^2>0$; therefore, the double-commutator is defined as a \emph{distribution}.
-This configuration of space-time points is the signature of ``{\bf causality}", a concept which is meaningful only in a Minkowski setting.
-Fig. \ref{fig:DLC-limit} provides a kinematic interpretation in terms of a lightcone diagram, which can also be associated with the notion of what we will refer to as ``Minkowski $t$-channel OPE" limit~\cite{Brower:2006ea,Cornalba:2006xm,Cornalba:2006xk,Brower:2007qh,Brower:2007xg,Cornalba:2007zb,Cornalba:2007fs,Hofman:2008ar,Strassler:2008bv,Cornalba:2008qf,Cornalba:2009ax,Costa:2012cb,Brower:2014wha,Belitsky:2013xxa,Belitsky:2013ofa,Nally:2017nsp,Raben:2018rbn,carmi2020conformal,kravchuk2018light}.
-This also ties in with Regge limits for CFT.
-We shall refer to Eq. (\ref{eq:scausality}) as the associated causal condition for the ``$s$-channel" scattering process, ($1+3\rightarrow 2+4$).
+Note that a double-commutator is non-vanishing only in certain configurations in Minkowski space.
+Consider $\langle 0|[\phi(x_4),\phi(x_1)] [\phi(x_2),\phi(x_3)]|0\rangle$; it is non-vanishing, \be \langle 0|[\phi(x_4),\phi(x_1)] [\phi(x_2),\phi(x_3)]|0\rangle\neq 0 , \ee only when $x_{14}$ and $x_{23}$ are both time-like separated.
+Since a four-point correlator can also be defined outside these regions, they are therefore defined piecewise over different kinematic regions by use of step functions, and Minkowski amplitudes can be thought of as \textit{distributions}.
+(The issue of analytic continuation outside of physical scattering regions will be touched upon briefly in the discussion section relating to dispersion relations.)
+The configuration of space-time points, (\ref{eq:scausality}), signifies ``{\bf causality}" at work, a concept which is meaningful only in a Minkowski setting.
+Fig. \ref{fig:DLC-limit} provides a kinematic interpretation in terms of a lightcone diagram, which can also be associated with the notion of what we will refer to as ``Minkowski $t$-channel OPE" limit, by identifying with lightcone singularities at $x_{12}^2=x_{34}^2=0$.
+(For the kinematic region involved, see discussion in Sec.
+2.2.)
+This also ties in with Regge limits for CFT~\cite{Brower:2006ea,Cornalba:2006xm,Cornalba:2006xk,Brower:2007qh,Brower:2007xg,Cornalba:2007zb,Cornalba:2007fs,Hofman:2008ar,Strassler:2008bv,Cornalba:2008qf,Cornalba:2009ax,Costa:2012cb,Brower:2014wha,Belitsky:2013xxa,Belitsky:2013ofa,Banks:2009bj,Nally:2017nsp,Raben:2018rbn,carmi2020conformal,kravchuk2018light}.
+We shall refer to Eq. (\ref{eq:scausality}) as the associated causal condition for the ``$s$-channel" scattering process, ($1+3\rightarrow 2+4$)~\footnote{In an Euclidean OPE/boostrap treatment, with conformal invariants $(u,v)$ conventionally defined as in Eq. (\ref{eq:invcr}), one normally associates the limit $u\rightarrow 0, v\rightarrow 1$, (labelled as point $T$ in Figs. \ref{fig:crsym}(a) and \ref{fig:crsym2}), with the s-channel OPE and denotes the partition $(12)(34)$ as the s-channel.
+The limit of $u\rightarrow 1, v\rightarrow 0$, for the partition $(14)(23)$, is associated with t-channel OPE, and the limit $u\rightarrow \infty, u/v\rightarrow 1$ with the partition $(23)(14)$.
+However, for scattering, we adopt the convention where partition $(13)(24)$ designates the s-channel process, i.e., (\ref{eq:4phi}), and reserve partition $(12)(34)$ for the t-channel scattering process and $(14)(23)$ for the u-channel.}.

+In a Minkowski treatment, for a fourpoint function, there are $6$ independent Lorentz and translational invariant separations, $x_{ij}^2$, and each one can be spacelike or timelike.
+There are therefore a total of $2^6=64$ distinct configurations.
+We refer to these as causal orientations.
+In this paper, for (\ref{eq:scausality}), we further restrict our problem by holding all other $x_{ij}^2>0$, in order to give us a minimal setup required for studying the ``double discontinuities" introduced in \cite{caron2017analyticity}.
+This also allows one to associate a double-commutator with the imaginary part of a normalized dimensionless scalar amplitude, (\ref{eq:reduced}).